Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 As technology becomes increasingly prevalent, finding the right balance in early childhood education is crucial.
 Consider the following:

-• Age-appropriate use of digital tools
+• Use of digital tools according to age

 • Balance screen time with interactive, hands-on experiences

-• Ensure that technology complements, rather than replaces, important developmental activities
+• Ensuring that technology enhances rather than replaces important developmental activities

 Assessment and Standardization